tahoma2d/tahoma2d_docs/source/production_workflow.rst

 Scanning
 ~~~~~~~~
-Hand-drawn elements are first defined in an OpenToonz Xsheet, and then acquired by using a scanner.
+Hand-drawn elements are first defined in an Tahoma Xsheet, and then acquired by using a scanner.
 These elements can consist of animation levels, i.e. sequences of drawings belonging to the same animation, or background images and overlays.

 The scanned images then pass through a cleanup process, and are auto centered when necessary, using their pegbar holes as a guide and their related field guide setting.
 In the case of lineart drawings, these are further prepared for the painting process.